CadeMichael/svelteblog/src/routes/blog/FlixIntro.md

     }
 ```

+To show a basic usage of continuations we can refactor the `divByZero` Effect to return a default value using a **continuation**.
 We can see how Effects allow more modular code as changing `divByZero` or providing different implementation doesn't change where it is called.
-To show a basic usage of continuations we can refactor the `divByZero` Effect to return a default value using a **continuation**

 ```
 eff DivByZero {